Looking for customer onboarding metrics to measure the effectiveness of your onboarding program?

 The onboarding process is the perfect time for you to show them the value that you offer.
 Make their initial experience as flawless and customer-centric as possible.
 Gamify the process for the customer, if possible.
 It will keep them engaged and they will keep coming back for more.

 Ensure that your customers keep using the product and gain maximum value out of it.
 Otherwise, it will not help your case as your product might fall out of favor.
-Share relevant and informational articles to them on a regular basis, send re-engagement emails, offer them free consultation calls, etc.
+Share relevant and informational articles with them on a regular basis, send re-engagement emails, offer them free consultation calls, etc.

 All of these actions will ensure that the customer thinks about your product often so that they will use it effectively instead of trying something else.